 You could also refer to a polymath as a multipotentialite or a multipod.

-Famous Polymaths
+Examples of Famous Polymaths

 - Leonardo da Vinci